 Dr John Martin is a freelance medical and pharmaceutical writer and consultant.
 After graduating from the School of Pharmacy in London, John worked in hospital pharmacy before completing his doctorate in behavioural pharmacology in Leicester.
 John then started his career in publishing at the Royal Pharmaceutical Society in 1987 working on a diverse range of publications.
 John held various senior editorial positions on British National Formulary publications, which was his main focus for more than 20 years.

 Sarah Mohamad has over 9 years' experience as a medical writer and pharmacist.
 After graduating from the School of Pharmacy, London, with a Master of Pharmacy, Sarah worked in community and hospital pharmacy before joining the Royal Pharmaceutical Society (RPS) in 2010.
 At the RPS, Sarah was a clinical writer at British National Formulary Publications for over 4 years and has since assisted pharmaceutical industry scientists in writing and reporting their research, whilst working at Parexel.
 Sarah has a special interest in the use of digital technology to significantly enhance healthcare and transform health education.

 Natalya is a highly qualified pharmacist with a Masters from the Kazakhstan National Medical University in Almaty.
 She has worked in a range of settings, from high street pharmacy (as a pharmacist and head of pharmacy chain) to international public health agency (SOS Clinic), and has an intimate knowledge of the distribution and use of medicines across the country.
+Natalya is a Russian native speaker but also has fluent English and some German.
 She is also a keen skiing and trekking enthusiast.